Seton Hall University Libraries, Strategic Plan 2020 LFA Approved 1/6/2020

 - Explore profit making partnerships with local corporations on the ON3 campus.
 Solidify relationship with HMH and create a plan that meets the GME needs of the SOM (3-5 years)

-- Foster subject librarian and Instructional Design collaborations.
+- Build upon existing strengths between subject librarian and Instructional Design Department to expand collaborations into new areas, including Academies.
 (Walsh, not IHS) (G8)

 - Ensure the university Libraries has adequate space to support its programmatic remit on both the IHS and South Orange campuses (G1 G2 G4 G5 G7 G8)

 - Develop and optimize physical and virtual teaching spaces with technology and increase consultation spaces, including return of non-Library occupied space.
 (G1 G2 G4 G5 G7 G8).